 Faculty readers function as reviewers and will read the comprehensive examination paper only at the time of final submission.
 Therefore, once the examination proposal is approved the role of the readers is evaluative, not consultative.
-The student's advisor also plays an active consulting role during preparation for the comprehensive paper proposal.
-However, after a paper proposal is accepted, the advisor's role is largely administrative.
+The student's advisor also plays an active consulting role during preparation for the comprehensive exam paper proposal.
+However, after a comprehensive exam paper proposal is accepted, the advisor's role is largely administrative.
 As chairperson and member of the comprehensive oral examination committee, the advisor's responsibility is to advise the student and to ensure a fair hearing for the student, consistent with the criteria established in this document.
-A student's advisor and other faculty may offer general consultation at any point during the comprehensive examination process.
-However, no faculty member will read all or a portion of a comprehensive paper prior to the time it is forwarded to the assigned readers for reading.
+A student's advisor and other faculty may offer general consultation on logistics or structure of the exam paper at any point during the comprehensive examination process, but should not provide consultation on the content of the exam itself.
+No faculty member will read all or a portion of a comprehensive paper prior to the time it is sent to the Ph.D.
+Program Office to be forwarded to the assigned readers for reading.

 As the comprehensive examination is, by definition, an examination, students should ensure that the paper is solely their own work.
 Colleagues, editors, or other students should not read all or a portion of a comprehensive paper prior to the time the oral examination has been completed and submitted.
+As the comprehensive exam is seeking to integrate content from the student's doctoral education and coursework, it may include content from previous papers as long as those papers are solely the work of the student.